chenz16/VehDetTrackProject/README.md

 2) combine the current and the last step detection.
 The assumption here is an object (here vehicle) in a frame would not move too much in the next frame (considering fps her = 25).
 The heatmap in last frame could be used as voter of current frame detection.
 Again, proper threshold  should be applied.

 3) when I draw the final bounding box, I also removed very small box.
 The small box is due to the voting mechanism we used.
-Sometime, voting mechanism yields small area when the detection is positive.
-In most of cases, these small areas are not trusted as vehicle detection.
+Sometime, voting mechanism yields small area when the detection is positive, which are not trusted as vehicle detection in most cases.